Eliav2/how-react-hooks-work/README.md

 ## Examples

-The latest examples are the most interesting, but in order to understand them one has to understand the first examples first, so make sure follow the examples one after another.
+The latest examples are the most interesting, but to understand them one has to understand the first examples first, so make sure to follow the examples one after another.

-important Note - each line of the code that will come next are part of the tutorial, even the comments. read them all to follow along.
+important Note - each line of the code that will come next is part of the tutorial, even the comments. read them all to follow along.

 <details open>